hmchen47/DataScience/Notes/a08-FeatureEng.md

     + entites: multiple entities result in an EntitySet
     + feature primitives: Deep Feature Synthesis applied to EntitySet - transfrmations or aggregations like count or average

+### 11.5 Engineering geospatial data

++ geospatial feature
+  + represented as longitude and latitude
+  + features influcing predictive model's results by a large margin if well-engineered
+  + procedure
+    + visualizing the features to obtain valuable insight
+    + exploring different methods to extract and design new features